 Additional information on the details and usage of the survey are available below:

-The CS survey reports for 2017, 2019, and 2021 are currently available, with the 2023 report coming in August.
+The CS survey reports for 2017, 2019, 2021, and 2023 are currently available.
 These reports present CS data from countries across Africa, Eurasia, Latin America, and the Caribbean, focusing on findings from key indicators such as leadership and coordination, finance and procurement, policies, commodities, quality, private sector, and, in applicable years (2021 and 2023), the impact of the COVID-19 pandemic.
 The reports aim to enable program managers, advocates and decision makers in countries as well as in the global health community to monitor progress toward CS, inform program planning and advocate for improved policies and resources.

 The CS Indicators Survey includes a number of narrative questions to capture details on, among other topics, the roles and functions of CS committees, policies that hinder or enable private sector distribution of contraceptives, and overall challenges and successes for contraceptive security.
 The qualitative briefs synthesize respondents' insights in several areas to highlight approaches being applied across countries.